 Rehabilitation inspections are completed in Rehabilitation Area 1 annually.
 The inspection includes reviewing key features such as:

-- Ground cover;
+- · Ground cover;

 - Erosion;

 - Overstorey, mid storey and lower storey;

 - Nutrient cycling;

-- Presence of mortality or die back; and
+- · Presence of mortality or die back; and

-- Presence of weeds.
+- Presence of weeds and feral animals.